danigoland/AppChat/README.md

 # AppChat

  -in order to deploy:
-    1. npm install
+    1. npm install.
-    2. bower install
+    2. bower install.